What Does a Technician Do For Equipment Maintenance?

 • Ability to work under pressure and patiently.

 Step 1.
-Equip all the safety gear.
+Equip all the Safety Gear

-According to OSHA, there were 5,486 fatal work injuries in the year 2022 making it even more necessary to follow safety protocols.
+According to OSHA, there were 5,486 fatal work injuries in the year 2022, making it even more necessary to follow safety protocols.

 Step 2.
-Discuss the pass-down issues and prioritize the issues for the day.
+Discuss the Pass-down Issues and Prioritize the Issues for the Day

 Step 3.
-Troubleshoot the problems with the equipment.
+Troubleshoot the Problems with the Equipment

 Step 4.
-Check in all the necessary data.
+Check in all the Necessary Data

 Step 5.
-Participate in the emergency response team issues.
+Participate in the Emergency Response Team Issues

-As a part of a technician's job, training is provided during the initial days of joining about how to respond to gas leaks, emergencies and alarms.
-Thus, if the technician is nearest to the emergency spot, he/she must take action accordingly.
+As part of a technician's job, training is provided during the initial days of joining on how to respond to gas leaks, emergencies, and alarms.

 Step 6.
-Pass down the remaining issues to the next shift worker.
+Pass Down the Remaining Issues to the Next Shift Worker

 The average salary of an equipment maintenance technician would be $57,653 per year.
 They can also make an extra $7,500 by working overtime.